24ep/studio/ImplementationPlan.md

 #### 2.2.2.
 Deploy Services
 *   **Database:**
     *   Ensure the PostgreSQL server is running and accessible.
     *   The `pg-init-scripts/init-db.sql` script will be executed by the PostgreSQL container on its first startup if the data volume is empty.
-This creates tables and the default admin user.
+This creates tables (including `SystemSetting`, `ResumeHistory`, `NotificationEvent`, etc.) and the default admin user.
     *   **Verify `init-db.sql` execution:** Check PostgreSQL container logs.
 *   **MinIO:**
     *   Deploy the MinIO service (e.g., via Docker Compose or managed service).